 There shall be no cap on rehires for EngLinks.

-A student who has been terminated from, or has otherwise left an Engineering Society position for disciplinary reasons, shall not be eligible for employment within the Engineering Society until the conclusion of the academic semester following the semester in which their employment/appointment ended.
+A student who has been terminated from, or has otherwise left an Engineering Society position for disciplinary reasons, shall not be eligible for any paid positions within the Engineering Society until the conclusion of the academic semester following the semester in which their employment/appointment ended.

 Notwithstanding B.3.1, all Design Group positions except for Team Captain may be served by the same student in consecutive years.

-In the case where a Design Group Team Captain is unable to fulfill their duties due to circumstances beyond their control, the Team Captain be eligible to serve the same role in consecutive years.
+In the case where a Design Group Team Captain is unable to fulfill their duties due to circumstances beyond their control, the Team Captain will be eligible to serve the same role in consecutive years.

 Eligibility for this provision should be done in consultation with the Director of Human Resources and the Director of Design.